Exploring NFT roadmaps and utilities

 What are utilities?

-We can think of utilities as perks for collectors that go behind the artwork itself.
-VeeFriends, Gary Vaynerchuk’s NFT project, is one example of an NFT with utility, as it grants token holders a three-year access pass to VeeCon, the entrepreneur’s conference, with the first one taking place in Minneapolis this spring.
+We can think of utilities as perks for collectors that behind the artwork itself.
+VeeFriends, Gary Vaynerchuk’s NFT project, is one example of an NFT with utility, as it grants token holders a three-year access pass to VeeCon, the entrepreneur’s , with the first one taking place in Minneapolis this spring.

 Depending on the rarity of the token, you might be able to redeem further perks and experiences; access tokens, for example, will unlock experiences with Vaynerchuk, either virtual or in-person.
 Similarly, the recently launched Coachella Collectibles give their holders lifetime passes to the festival, with more experiences to come.

 If we turn our attention to the world of photography NFTs, we can find inspiration in Metascapes, created in collaboration with the photographers Cath Simard, Ryan Newburn, and Iurie Belegurschi.
-Holders of rare pieces within the collection will get priority presale access to NFT Iceland Camp, an exclusive event bringing artists, collectors, and more later this year.
-SHABANGRS by the portrait photographer Peter Hurley is another project with in-person utilities (among others), such as access to the anniversary , headshot sessions, and more.
+Holders of rare pieces within the collection will get priority presale access to NFT Iceland Camp, an exclusive event bringing together artists, collectors, and more later this year.
+SHABANGRS by the portrait photographer Peter Hurley is another project with in-person utilities (among others), such as access to the anniversary party, sessions, and more.

 Beyond in-person experiences, some artists offer exclusive artwork, both digital and physical.
-As part of Computer Cowgirls, a project by the fashion photographer and artist Molly Dickson, ten random NFTs unlocked exclusive art for the primary collector.
-We’ve also seen special rewards for early investors.
+As part of Computer Cowgirls, a project by the fashion photographer and collage motion artist Molly Dickson, ten random NFTs unlocked exclusive art for the primary collector.
+We’ve also seen special rewards for investors.
 When the photographer James Mollison released his limited collection James & Other Apes, it was also announced that early investors would receive archive-quality physical prints.

 Though not photography-based, the Women RISE collection by the acclaimed visual artist Maliha Abidi awarded airdrops to fifteen early supporters.
 Plus, their roadmap includes physical prints for 100 collectors and hardcover books for 100 more.
 Select collectors can also look forward to joining activist clubs and making a difference.